Inferring low-dimensional microstructure representations using convolutional neural networks: Tasks

 Figure~\ref{fig:3DStress} shows the embedding stress $\sigma$ as a function of embedding dimension $D^\ast$.
 We observe a much lower stress using the CNN distances.
 The stress $\sigma$ decays exponentially up to about $D^\ast = 6$ and flattens soon after.
 That is, with $\approx 6$ descriptors per image, MDS has learned a representation of the texture images quite faithful to the CNN distances.
 Conversely, for the PS method, $\sigma$ decays very slowly with $D^\ast$, suggesting that there is no natural low-dimensional embedding manifold.

 The panels in Fig.~\ref{fig:3DVis} show the CNN method embeddings in a $D^\ast = 3$ space.
 The generating parameters $A$, $k$, and $\theta$ emerge as a nonlinear coordinate system that spans a roughly conical solid in the embedding space.
-We color panels (a), (b), and (c) according to $A$, $k$, and $\theta$, respectively.
-Figure~\ref{fig:3DVis_noise} shows surfaces in which the noise amplitude $A$ is held fixed, and the parameters $\theta$ and $k$ are allowed to vary.
+Column (a) of Figure~\ref{fig:3DVis} shows surfaces in which the noise amplitude $A$ is held fixed, and the parameters $\theta$ and $k$ are allowed to vary.
 For each $A$, the embedded points form an approximately conic surface.
 Cones with larger $A$ are nested inside of cones with smaller $A$.
-Figure~\ref{fig:3DVis_scale} shows surfaces in which the scale $k$ is held fixed, allowing $A$ and $\theta$ to vary.
+Column (b) of Figure~\ref{fig:3DVis} shows surfaces in which the scale $k$ is held fixed, allowing $A$ and $\theta$ to vary.
 Surfaces of constant $k$ are harder to describe, but resemble fragments of conic surfaces with varying angles.
 Surfaces with smaller $k$ are nested inside of ones with larger $k$.
-Figure~\ref{fig:3DVis_angle} shows surfaces in which the angle $\theta$ is held fixed, allowing $A$ and $k$ to vary.
+Column (c) of Figure~\ref{fig:3DVis} shows surfaces in which the angle $\theta$ is held fixed, allowing $A$ and $k$ to vary.
 Rotating to a top-down view (Fig.~\ref{fig:3DAngles}), one observes that $\theta$ is very well captured by the azimuthal angle of the cone structure.

 Figure~\ref{fig:4DEmbedding} shows a 3-D projection of the $D^\ast = 4$ embedding.
 In this projection, we observe that the generating parameters appear approximately as cylindrical coordinates.
 The noise parameter $A$ appears approximately linearly as a longitudinal coordinate.